 That said, unless you have a way of monitoring and maintaining your compliance within these baselines, it’s not only VERY difficult to stay compliant (let alone secure), it makes validation of your compliance an annual nightmare of gathering screenshots, log samples, and so on.
 I estimated that validation of controls can take up to 50% of the entire annual assessment cycle.

 This is a tremendous loss of resource time, and does nothing for your ROI.
 So why DOES the PCI DSS only require an annual point-in-time validation and not validation of continuous compliance?
 Yes, you are accountable to stay compliant at all times, but you only have to validate it once a year, and – if you’ve earned it – on only a sample of your systems.

 The answer is, they simply cannot go that far.
-Continuous Compliance is far more difficult than achieving PCI compliance, and is firmly in the realms of good security practices.
+Continuous compliance validation is far more difficult than achieving PCI compliance, and is firmly in the realms of good [enough] security practices.
 They can enforce minimums, they cannot enforce more than that and get the necessary acceptance.

-So what IS Continuous Compliance?
-“It is the near real-time notification of a variation from your baselined norms.”
-Or to put it another way; once you know what something should look like normally, you want to know if it changes from that.
+So what IS Continuous Compliance Validation?
+“It is the near real-time notification of a variation from your baseline norms.”
+Or to put it another way; once you know what something should look like all day every day, you want to know if it changes from that.

 For example, the PCI DSS specifies about a dozen or so validation points for an operating system: business justification for all listening ports; access control; logging; FIM and so on.
 Once a year, you have to show your assessor that these validation points meet the DSS requirements, and that’s it for the YEAR!
 All too often, systems fall out of compliance within a matter of days.